mandiant/synfulknock/README.md

 ## Installation

 Please see readme files in each directory.<br>
+**Note:**
-**Note:  The NSE script was tested on a Kali 2.0 & Ubuntu 15.04 VM--other distros may have strange dependency issues<br>
+- The NSE script was tested on a Kali 1.1.0 & Ubuntu 15.04 VM--other distros may have strange dependency issues<br>
-Be careful of script name case sensitvity.
+- Be careful of script name case sensitvity.
 In the articles, they were all changed to mixed-case.
-The copy command below should account for that.**
+The copy command below should account for that.
+- If you have issues with one script, try the other
+- If you confirm an infection with one script, validate using the other
+- The scripts require root or sudo privileges
+- Try Kali 1.1.0 first, it seems to work the best

+### Kali 1.1.0 (nmap 6.47) ###
+Nothing special required

+cp synfulknock.nse /usr/share/nmap/scripts/<br>
+cp synfulknock.nse /usr/share/nmap/scripts/SYNfulKnock.nse<br>
+cp packet2.lua /usr/share/nmap/nselib/<br>

-### Kali 2.0 ###
+### Kali 2.0 (nmap 6.49 BETA)###
 Nothing special required

 cp synfulknock.nse /usr/share/nmap/scripts/<br>